Page cover

 Manage your account-related settings, including wallet bindings, event callback URLs, notifications, and developer or merchant information.

-Go to More → Account/Wallet or Integration/Hooks to view and manage your developer information, webhook endpoints, and related configurations.
+Go to More → Account/Payouts or Integration/Hooks to view and manage your developer information, webhook endpoints, and related configurations.

-Once your Webhooks are configured under Developer Settings → Callback URLs, CoindPay will automatically send webhook notifications to your specified endpoint whenever a payment event occurs (e.g., completed, failed, or pending).
+Once your Webhooks are configured under Developer Settings → Webhooks URLs, CoindPay will automatically send webhook notifications to your specified endpoint whenever a payment event occurs (e.g., completed, failed, or pending).

 Your server should handle these events, verify the request signature using your API Secret and update your own order database accordingly.